TheLetsCodeProject/ProjectIdeas/Laptops/Laptops.md

 **Price Diff:** $400 || \$1000 || \$1500

 **Battery Life:** 21 hours (Advertised) 9 hours on heavy use, 15 on light use (reviewed)

+### Notes:
+Most reviews highlight the fact that the touch screen is kinda unecessary and will probably be better when turned off.
+4k limits battery life although its unclear by how much.
+IO on this machine is really good for an ultrabook (2x USB-A 3.1 Gen 1, 1x USB-C ThunderBolt 3 (40Gbps bi-directional) [HDMI, VGA, Ethernet, USB 3.1 Gen 2, 4 lanes PCIe Gen 3], Native HDMI, Barrel Power, Headphones/Microphone 1/8 inch jack, SD [All types], All have PowerShare)

 ## Apple MacBook Pro (13 inch)
 ***